Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

 # SQL Interview Questions and Answers for Freshers

+# What is a Database?

+A Database is defined as a structured form of data storage in a computer or a collection of data in an organized manner and can be accessed in various ways.
+It is also the collection of schemas, tables, queries, views, etc. Databases help us with easily storing, accessing, and manipulating data held on a computer.
+The Database Management System allows a user to interact with the database.

 ## 1. What is SQL?

 SQL stands for Structured Query Language.
 It is a language used to interact with the database, i.e., to create a database, create a table in the database, retrieve data or update a table in the database, etc. SQL is an ANSI (American National Standards Institute) standard.
 Using SQL, we can do many things.
 For example, we can execute queries, insert records into a table, update records, create a database, create a table, delete a table, etc.